 Sherwood South Animal Emergency and Critical Care (SSAECC)

 Dr. Mark Crawford

 Dr. Mark Crawford grew up north of Baton Rouge is Zachary, Louisiana.
 He attended Louisiana State University for undergraduate and obtained a bachelor degree in Animal Science.
 Doctor Crawford then received his Doctor of Veterinary Medicine at Mississippi State University College of Veterinary Medicine as part of the class of 2010.
-Following graduation he went to Louisiana State University Small Animal Teaching Hospital for a one year rotating internship in medicine and surgery.
-Doctor Crawford then went through a one year surgical internship at Louisiana Veterinary Referral Center (now MedVet).
+Following graduation, he went to Louisiana State University Small Animal Teaching Hospital for a one-year rotating internship in medicine and surgery.
+Doctor Crawford then went through a one-year surgical internship at Louisiana Veterinary Referral Center (now MedVet).
 In July of 2012, he joined the Sherwood South Animal Emergency and Critical Care team.
-Doctor Crawford in August of 2014 became head doctor of emergency.
+Doctor Crawford in August of 2014 became the head doctor of emergency.
 He met his now wife in 2012 and was married in March of 2015.
 They have 3 dogs, a lab and two Chihuahuas, and a cat.
 He is a member of AVMA, LVMA, and VECCS; with special interests in small animal critical care and surgery.